-In other words, promote Beachbody’s wide range of products while building a team to do the same.
+In other words, you can promote Beachbody’s wide range of products while building a team to do the same.

 Sounds like a good fit, but is it legit?

-Let’s wipe off the sweat and take a closer look to find out.
+Let’s wipe off the sweat and take a closer look.

 By all accounts, Beachbody is a bonafide fitness empire and is headquartered in beautiful Santa Monica, California.